-The Trigger Callable Yield Notes linked to the Least Performing of the Nasdaq-100[®] Index and the Russell 2000[®] Index (each, an "Underlying") due March 25, 2026 (the "Notes") are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance" or the "issuer"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
-The Notes will pay a Coupon Payment, regardless of the performance of the Least Performing Underlying, on each monthly Coupon Payment Date.
-Beginning in March 2025, on any Call Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount at mount plus the Coupon Payment otherwise due on such Call Date, and no further amounts will be owed to you.
-If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date.
-If the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus the final Coupon Payment).
-However, if the Notes have not been called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, you will receive the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the closing level of the Least Performing Underlying from the Triade Date to the Final Observation Date.
+The Trigger Callable Yield Notes linked to the Least Performing of the Nasdaq-100[®] Index and the Russell 2000[®] Index (each, an "Underlying") due May 4, 2026 (the "Notes") are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance" or the "issuer"), a consolidated finance subsidiary of Bank of America Corporation ("BAC") or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
+The Notes will pay a Coupon Payment, regardless of the performance of the Least Performing Underlying, on each monthly Coupon Payment Otherwise due on such Call Date, and no further amounts will be owed to you.
+If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity, resulting in Allows that is proportionate to the decline in the closing level of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, although you will receive the final Coupon Payment).
+However, if the Notes have not been called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, although you will receive the final Coupon Payment, you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the closing level of the Least Performing Underlying from the Trade Date to the Final Observation Date, up to a 100% loss of your investment.
+The "Least Performing Underlying with the lowest Underlying Return from the Trade Date to the Final Observation Date.
 Investing in the Notes involves significant risks.
 You may lose a substantial portion or all of your initial investment.
-The payment at maturity on the Notes will be based on the performance of the Least Performing Underlying.
-You will not benefit in any way from the performance of the cother Underlying.
-You will not benefit in any way from the performance of the nent of the Stated Principal Amount, is subject to the creditworthiness of BofA Finance and the Guarantor and is not, either directly or indirectly, an obligation of any third party.
+The payment at maturity on the Notes will be based on the performance of the Least Performing Underlying, You will not Key Dates1